lostutils/suex/man/suex.md

     Clear any persisted authorizations from previous invocations, then immediately exit.
 No command is executed.

   * `-n`:
-    Non interactive mode, fail if **doas** would prompt for password.
+    Non interactive mode, fail if **suex** would prompt for password.

   * `-u` *user*:
     Execute the command as user.
 The default is root.

   * `-E`:
-    Edit */etc/doas.conf*, fail if user is not a member of the *wheel* group.
+    Edit */etc/suex.conf*, fail if user is not a member of the *wheel* group.

   * `-D`:
     Print loaded permissions.
 Will print all permissions, unless user is not